Introduction Click to expand Click to collapse

-Our internet server logs the following information which is provided by your browser for statistical purposes only:
+Our internet server logs the following information which is provided by your browser for statistical and content optimisation and personalisation purposes:

 - the type of browser and operating system you are using

-- your Internet Service Provider and top level domain name (for example - .com, .gov, .au, .uk etc)
+- your Internet Service Provider and top level domain name (for example - .com, .gov, .au, .uk)

-- the address of any referring web site (for example - the previous web site you visited)
+- the address of any referring website (for example - the previous web site you visited), and

 - your computer's IP (Internet Protocol) address (a number which is unique to the machine through which you are connected to the internet).